 Figure S9: Comparing TADs in biological replicates.
 For each cell line, TADs were called separately in each replicate for all chromosomes.
 The boxplot shows the distribution of the normalized mutual information for 23 chromosomes in different cell lines.

+Figure S10: Effect of sequencing depth in TAD calling.
+An original set of TADs was identified from contact maps constructed for 2.4 billion reads.
+Subsequent sets of TADs were called by reducing the number of reads.
+The discrepancy with the original set quantified by normalized mutual information.
+For each comparison, the average normalized mutual information of different pairs of chromosomes is plotted in the y-axis, whereas the errorbar shows the corresponding standard deviation.
+Despite a certain level of discrepancy, the resultant TADs agree well.

 Figure S11: Identifying TADs by dynamic programming.
 The optimal value of Q for a chromosome segment running from i to j is stored in Mij.
 The values of all elements in M can be enumerated using dynamic programming, starting from fragments of length 1 where Mii=Qii.
 There are different ways to divide a fragment of length l (gray lines).
 Suppose the optimal way is marked by the red line, then M1l=M1r+Mrl.